Community Info

 Orcas Island

-From the top of Mount Constitution, which at 2,400 feet is the highest point in the San Juan Islands, Orcas and almost all the islands of San Juan County can be seen.
-East Sound, carved by glaciers in the last major Ice Age, is the biggest fjord in the lower 48 states and would not look out of place in Norway or Alaska.
+From the summit of Mount Constitution, which stands at 2,400 feet as the highest peak in the San Juan Islands, one can behold a panoramic view encompassing Orcas Island and nearly all the other islands within San Juan County.
+East Sound, a majestic fjord sculpted by ancient glaciers during the last major Ice Age, stands as the largest fjord in the contiguous 48 states, resembling the breathtaking landscapes found in Norway or Alaska.

-Before irrigation was introduced east of the Cascade Mountains, Orcas, San Juan and Lopez Islands made up the prime apple and pear-growing region in the state of Washington.
-Many properties still have remnants of the old orchards, but today most fruit is consumed locally or sold at island farmer’s markets.
+Before the introduction of irrigation east of the Cascade Mountains, Orcas, San Juan, and Lopez Islands collectively formed the primary apple and pear cultivation region in the state of Washington.
+While vestiges of the old orchards still linger on many properties, most of the fruit is now either locally consumed or distributed through the island’s farmers’ markets.

 Lopez Island

-There are 2,200 people living on the nearly 30 square miles of Lopez Island.
-Fewer than 200 people live in Lopez Village.
-A total of 3,311 parcels of land can be found on Lopez, with 1,019 along the waterfront, and 1,950 parcels considered improved.
+Approximately 2,200 inhabitants reside on the expansive nearly 30 square miles of Lopez Island.
+A modest population of fewer than 200 individuals calls Lopez Village home.
+Lopez comprises a total of 3,311 land parcels, with 1,019 properties positioned along the waterfront, and 1,950 parcels classified as developed.

 Shaw Island

-Shaw Island is perhaps best known for two orders of Catholic nuns.
-Benedictines at Our Lady of the Rock operate a large farm, selling many handmade and homegrown products.
-Shaw Island was the home to many Coast Salish Indians and their village locations are under study by archeologists.
+Shaw Island is notably recognized for the presence of two groups of Catholic nuns.
+The Benedictines at Our Lady of the Rock oversee a substantial farm, vending numerous handmade and homegrown products.
+The island’s historical significance is further underscored by its past as the home of numerous Coast Salish Indians, and ongoing archaeological investigations aim to locate their ancient village sites.

-Most of the island roads are inland, with few views of the water and surrounding islands.
-Of the 518 parcels to be found on Shaw Island, there are 228 along the waterfront, and 263 of the total parcels are improved.
+The island’s roadways predominantly traverse inland areas, offering limited vistas of the water and surrounding islands.
+Of the 518 parcels on Shaw Island, 228 are situated along the waterfront, and 263 of these parcels have been developed or improved.

 Outer Islands